threefoldtech/acme2cert-exp/README.md

 1 - [CoreDNS with redis plugin](#building-and-configuration-of-coredns): as a name server for this domain with A and NS records point to it, example:
   * A ns1-3bots.example.com
   * NS 3bots.example.com -> ns1-3bots.example.com

+ The same goal can be achived by configuring another `CoreDNS` which manages this domain to forward `CNAME` requests to this server.

 2 - [This ACME server configured with](#configuring-the-server):
   * Current domain being managed (e.g 3bots.example.com)